 Topstitch along the edge of the seam to keep it down.
 You can use an edge stitching foot if it is easier, but with practice you can just eyeball it.

 On one side of the finished piece, you see two stitching lines.
 On the other side, you only see one stitching line, but the seam is finished on both sides.
+These sides are interchangeable.
 All the raw edges are tucked away inside.

 If you do garment sewing, this seam might look familiar to you as it’s basically a flat fell seam.
 Using this in patchwork will open a world of possibilities.
 Use it in curtains that look like stained glass!